t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

     return sequence, metadata
 ```

-We now run this with our different samplers.
+A `for` loop that runs this function over our different samplers is below:

 ```{code-cell}
 samplers = {